cruddy/docs/Getting-started.md

 _You can skip this section if you already have some eloquent models._

 We will create a simple post model, that will have a title, a body, an image and a boolean flag that determines whether the post is active.
-This is how table's [blueprint](http://laravel.com/docs/migrations) is looks like:
+This is how table's [blueprint](http://laravel.com/docs/migrations) looks like:

 ```php
 $table->increments('id');